 No one would say that 2020 has been easy for students, but Tech is fortunate to have a resource like the food pantry to help students who are struggling with food insecurity.

 Tennessee Tech students voted to include a drive for the food pantry as part of this year’s Homecoming activities.
 Student organizations compete to see who can raise the most money for the pantry, and alumni, donors, and the entire Golden Eagle community are invited to join Tech students in this campaign.
-Donors can choose to have their gift to the pantry benefit a campus organization in the Homecoming competition if they wish, or they can simply make a gift on their own.
+Donors can choose to have their gift to the pantry benefit a campus organization or residence hall in the Homecoming competition if they wish, or they can simply make a gift on their own.

 “Choosing to use the food pantry was a difficult decision for me.
 I had always been self-reliant and steadily employed and helped my family any way that I could.
 For a long time, I would not accept help in any form because of the perceived stigma attached.
 But I decided to give it a try because I was in what felt like a desperate situation and because my family was depending on me.
 The pantry provided enough to keep me afloat, and I am very thankful for the help that I received.
 It was not a handout; it was a help up, and I fully plan on being a donor to the pantry after I leave Tech.”